 Living in Georgetown, D.C.

-Established in 1751, the Georgetown neighborhood is one of the District's oldest, most iconic and most beloved.
-Situated on the banks of the Potomac River, Georgetown is a popular spot for waterfront dining, cycling, jogging and people watching at outdoor cafes and cozy coffee houses.
-The neighborhood's narrow, tree-lined streets house impeccably maintained row houses, gated embassies, and walk-up apartment buildings that exude charm, class and sophistication.
+Established in 1751, the Georgetown neighborhood is one of the District's oldest, most iconic, and most beloved.
+Situated on the banks of the Potomac River, Georgetown is a popular spot for waterfront dining, cycling, jogging, and people watching at outdoor cafes and cozy coffee houses.
+The neighborhood's narrow, tree-lined streets are home to impeccably maintained row houses, gated embassies, and walk-up apartment buildings that radiate charm, class, and sophistication.